TheCheesyWiggle/NeuralNetworks/readme.md

 ## Creating the Network

 A neuron holds all the weights connecting it to the next layer, in an array.
-It also holds a bais parameter as a float.
+It also holds a bias parameter as a float.
 The network stores neurons in different arrays, referred to as layers.
 The number of weights a neuron holds is determined by the number of neurons in the next layer.
-This prevents the need for pointers, as the index of the next layer aligns with the weights.
-The activation number isn't stored in the neuron but calculated during the forward propagation and stored in an array.
+This prevents the need for pointers, as the index of the next layer aligns with the index of the weights.
+The activation number isn't stored in the neuron but calculated during the forward pass and changes depending on the input.
 The input matrix is treated as the connections from the first layer.

 ## Training